Teleborder/ripped_params/README.md

 `uses_ripped_params :project_params`

-This will look for a file somewhere in the ripped_params directory called "project_params.yml"
+This will look for a file somewhere in the ripped_params directory called "project_params.yml" and give you a method called project_params in that controller.

 You can add as many Ripped Params as you need in each controller.